 Fragrance Composition:

-- Base notes: spices, vanilla, iris, patchouli, ambergris, benzoin, Tibetan musk, Mysore sandalwood and vetiver
+• Base notes: musk ambrette, Ambrarome, Ambrein, spices, vanilla, iris, patchouli, ambergris, benzoin, Tibetan musk, Mysore sandalwood (8%), vetiveryl acetate (10%), coumarin (1.5%), vanillin and vetiver

 Marie-Claire, 1937: